-Brachial Plexus Attorney in Portland
+Brachial Plexus Attorney in Portland, Oregon

 Families do not want to think about all of the things that could go wrong during pregnancy or the delivery of their child.
 They especially do not want to think about the doctor acting in a reckless or negligent way and causing their child to suffer an injury that could have been avoided, such as an injury to the brachial plexus.
 This type of injury can cause a lifelong physical disability that will require long-term medical treatment.

-Our Portland brachial plexus lawyers understand the physical, financial and emotional toll of these birth injuries and are prepared to help you take legal action to recover compensation.
+Our Portland brachial plexus attorneys understand the physical, financial and emotional toll of these birth injuries and are prepared to help you take legal action to recover compensation.
 We also want negligent medical professionals to be held accountable.
 Schedule a free, no obligation legal consultation today to learn more about your legal options.
 You do not owe us anything unless you receive compensation, so there is no risk in contacting us.
 We have thorough knowledge of brachial plexus injuries, including their causes, how they can be prevented during childbirth, the treatments victims may need and how difficult it can be to manage side effects of these injuries.

 What to Know About Brachial Plexus Injuries